Key Info

 In Year 3, all students will be located in the General Practice/Primary Care setting in one of 6 Primary Care Teaching Networks (PCTNs) across Ireland for 18 weeks.
 For the remainder of Year 3, students will undergo hospital-based clinical training in Medicine and Surgery.
 Three weeks in Year 3 is devoted to the SSM.

 In Year 4, students will spend 6 weeks of Clinical Training in each of Obstetrics/Gynaecology, Paediatrics and Psychiatry.
-They will also undertake another 6 weeks in Medicine & Related Specialties and a further 6 weeks in Surgery and Related Specialties.
+They will also undertake another 6 weeks in Medicine and Related Specialties and a further 6 weeks in Surgery and Related Specialties.
 This will involve rotations through a number of affiliated hospitals across Ireland.
 Six weeks in Year 4 is devoted to the SSM.

 Students that are placed in University Hospital Limerick (UHL) for their Year 3 Medicine and Surgery rotations must complete their senior cycle of Medicine and Surgery rotations in an affiliated hospital in Year 4 or vice versa.